-- An immediate initial assessment that follows internationally accepted procedures is carried out by appropriately experienced personnel. - The assessment is conducted in cooperation with a multi-sectoral team (water and sanitation, nutrition, food, shelter and health), local authorities, representatives of the affected population and humanitarian agencies intending to respond to the situation. - The information is gathered and presented in a way that allows for transparent and consistent decision making. - The information gathered identifies needs and health risks related to water supply and sanitation, and baseline data for monitoring and evaluation. - All working and damaged water and sanitation systems are inspected. - The assessment considers the national standards for water supply and sanitation in the country where the disaster has occurred, and in the country where humanitarian assistance is provided if different. - Recommendations are made on whether or not external assistance is needed.
+An immediate initial assessment that follows internationally accepted procedures is carried out by appropriately experienced personnel.

+The assessment is conducted in cooperation with a multi-sectoral team (water and sanitation, nutrition, food, shelter and health), local authorities, women and men from the affected population and humanitarian agencies intending to respond to the situation.

+The information is gathered and presented in a way that allows for transparent and consistent decision making.

+Data are disaggregated by sex and by age, where feasible.

+The information gathered identifies needs and health risks related to water supply and sanitation for different gender, social and age groups, and provides baseline data for monitoring and evaluation.

+All working and damaged water and sanitation systems are inspected.

+The assessment considers the national standards for water supply and sanitation in the country where the disaster has occurred, and in the country where humanitarian assistance is provided, if different.

+In situations of prevailing insecurity, the assessment includes an analysis of factors affecting the personal safety and security of the affected population.

+Recommendations are made about the need for external assistance.
 If assistance is required, recommendations are made on priorities, a strategy for intervention and resources needed.
-There is consideration of: - The social and political structure of the population. - The estimated number of people affected and demographic characteristics.
+There is consideration of:

+- The social and political structure of the population, including cultural and gender factors relating to access and use of water and sanitation facilities.

+- The estimated number of people affected and demographic characteristics.

 - Local capacity and resources.

 - Special attention for groups at risk.

-- Access to the affected population.
+- Access to the affected population and constraints on their freedom of movement.

-- Security.
+- Political, security and operating environment.

 - The possible long-term implications and environmental impact of the interventions proposed.

+The specific security threats faced by vulnerable groups, especially women and girls, are taken into account in the design of water and sanitation facilities.

-- An assessment report is produced that covers key areas and appropriate recommendations.
+An assessment report is produced that covers key areas and appropriate recommendations.

-- Assessment findings are shared with other sectors, national and local authorities, representatives of the affected population and participating agencies.
+Assessment findings are made available to other sectors, national and local authorities, participating agencies, and male and female representatives from the affected population .

+1. Internationally accepted procedures for initial assessment: see Davis, J and Lambert, R (1995), and Pesigan, A M and Telford, J (1996).